IES Tokyo: Language and Culture

 Academic Credit

-Each semester, students must carry a minimum of 15 credit hours, which is equal to 4 credits at Haverford.
-Students are not permitted to take less than 15 credits unless they have the permission of their dean and advisor in advance.
-Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.
+Each semester, students must enroll in a minimum of 15 credits.
+Transfer credit will only be granted for courses in which students receive a grade of a C (2.0) or above.

 Curriculum